okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/quickstart/register-app/website/register-app.md

 7. From the **Create OpenID Connect App Integration** page, specify your **Application name**.

 8. Next to **Login redirect URIs**, click **+ Add URI** to specify each login redirect URI for your app.
 Okta sends OAuth authorization responses to the specified URIs, which are also known as callback endpoints.
-For the Okta sample apps, you can specify `http://localhost:8080/authorization-code/callback` as a login redirect URI.
+For the Okta sample **Web** apps, specify `http://localhost:8080/authorization-code/callback` as a login redirect URI.
+For **SPA** samples, use `http://localhost:8080/login/callback`.

 9. Next to **Logout redirect URIs**, click **+ Add URI** to specify the logout redirect URI.
 This setting lets you specify a URI to redirect the user’s browser to when they sign out.
-For the Okta sample apps, you don't need to specify a logout redirect URI.
+For the Okta sample **Web** apps, you don't need to specify a logout redirect URI.
+For **SPA** apps, use the base URI, e.g., `http://localhost:8080`.

 10. Click **Save**.